PKU-Alignment/omnisafe/docs/source/index.rst

     :scale: 45%

 Welcome to `OmniSafe <https://github.com/PKU-Alignment/omnisafe>`_ in Safe RL!
-OmniSafe is a comprehensive and dependable benchmark for safe reinforcement learning (RL), including different types of algorithms, covering a multitude of safe reinforcement learning (Safe RL) domains.
+OmniSafe is an infrastructural framework designed to accelerate safe reinforcement learning (RL) research.
+It provides a comprehensive and reliable benchmark for safe RL algorithms, and also an out-of-box modular toolkit for researchers.
+SafeRL intends to develop algorithms that minimize the risk of unintended harm or unsafe behavior.

 .. hint::